◊Ka Hikina O Ka Lā

 Cultural and Community Outreach

 We are currently working with various cultural outreach programs on the UH Maui College campus and in the community to support student enrichment.
 All students who are selected to be part of our “Academic Cohort” are required to participate in these activities in order to help them develop a more well-rounded academic experience.
 In addition to student involvement we are also actively working with local K-12 schools to create professional development workshops and develop curriculum that incorporates modern scientific processes with the historical knowledge of native Hawaiians.
 Native Hawaiians understood the complex physical and biological processes that occurred throughout nature, and are recognized as being the worlds greatest mariners.
 Their knowledge of the oceans allowed them to transverse great distances and procure food in new and innovative ways that till today hold precedence.
+We aim to walk down a similar path venturing into unknown waters to create new and innovative ways to address the academic needs of our youth.

 For more information click here